myt-mthn/ROS2-Tutorials/DAY-02/README.md

 - Echo a topic with `ros2 topic echo`
 - List active topics with `ros2 topic list`

-### ✅ Understand Node Discovery and Communication
-- How publishers and subscribers find each other
-- Basic QoS idea (no deep theory)

 ---

 Everything is described in detail inside the PDF.